There are numerous enjoyable walks on the South Downs. I’ve specifically devised this walk to be done easily as a daytrip from London by train.

 Walk straight ahead back out of the Chattri gate and go slightly uphill to join the main path.
 You’ll be walking towards the i360.
 Walk straight past a wooden signpost pointing downhill to the left.
 We don’t want to go down there, It’s a firing range.
 They sometimes show red warning flags.

 You’ll shortly be walking past a fence with a field on your right.
-At the 2nd gate in the fence, it’s not far, walk away from the fence downhill.
+At the 2nd gate in the fence, it’s not far, walk away from the fence downhill at about 70º to the way you were walking.

 When you get about halfway down the hill you’ll see a metal gate alongside the road.
-It’s about 30˚ to the right.
+It’s about 30º to the right.
 Head towards the right of the gate.

 You’ll see some sheep pens in the bottom right corner of the field with some electricity cables on poles behind.
 You are heading to a gate left of, and next to the pens.

 Walk roughly straight ahead through three gates in quick succession.
-Walk straight down through the middle of some bushes, then uphill to a small tree near the top of the fence on your right.
+Walk straight down through the middle of some bushes, then uphill to the left of the fence to a gate beside a small tree near the top of the fence.

 Go though the gate marked “Access Land” and head about 60˚ left towards some caravans set in some trees.
 Before you get to them you’ll notice a gate in the left hand fence at the bottom of the dip.
-Go though that and walk about 30˚ to your right towards the bushes up the hill.
+Go though that and walk uphill about 10º to your right towards the top left corner of the field.
 You’ll see the next gate.

-The footpath bears right, go right again, downhill, with the garden fences on your left.
+Go right downhill, with the garden fences on your left.
 When the footpath opens out go left across a playing field past a children’s play area.
 Exit from the far left corner and you’ll come out facing the Ladies Mile Hotel – for a pitstop?

 By Bus to Brighton Pier